Joe Perry (musician): Equipment

 Perry has a collection of about 600 guitars.
 He prefers Gibson guitars, particularly the Les Paul, with a few models even recreated by the manufacturer as part of their Signature series.
 One of those, a 1959 Gibson Les Paul, had to be sold by Perry during his 1982 divorce.
-Later Perry had his guitar tech and equipment managers search for this guitar.
-One day Brad Whitford brought him a guitar magazine and in the middle of the centerfold was Slash with the Les Paul in his hand.
-Perry immediately called Slash and bugged him for years, offering to pay more than the guitar's worth which had nearly tripled since Joe sold it.
-Eventually he gave up as it was straining the pair's friendship.
-Many years later at Joe's 50th birthday party, Slash finally gave him the guitar as a gift.
+Later, Perry had his guitar tech and equipment managers search for this guitar.
+One day, Brad Whitford brought him a guitar magazine, and in the middle of the centerfold was Slash with the Les Paul in his hand.
+Perry immediately called Slash and bugged him for years, offering to pay more than the guitar's worth which had nearly tripled since Perry sold it.
+Eventually, he gave up as it was straining the pair's friendship.
+Many years later, at Joe's 50th birthday party, Slash finally gave him the guitar as a gift.
 He also owns various Gibson ES guitars (one of which features a painting of his wife Billie), and Gibson Firebirds.